xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

         ``valuepacked`` was added in Omega 1.4.6.

 weight=FACTOR
-	set the weighting factor to FACTOR (an integer) for any ``index`` or ``indexnopos`` actions in the remainder of this list of actions.
+        set the weighting factor to FACTOR (a non-negative integer) for any ``index`` or ``indexnopos`` actions in the remainder of this list of actions.
 The default is 1.
 Use this to add extra weight to titles, keyword fields, etc, so that words in them are regarded as more important by searches.

 Input files:
 ============